dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 of a video showing a group of people passing a basketball, and the task is to count how many passes are made.
-At the end of the video, it is revealed that a curious animal made an undisguised appearance that, nevertheless, goes unnoticed by people concentrating on counting the passes.
-Another example, striking for the trained eye of the participants, is an experiment in which radiologists were asked to make a diagnosis on some tomography plates in which a visible image of a gorilla had been included (Figure 7.4).
+At the end of the video, it is revealed that a curious animal made an undisguised appearance that goes unnoticed to the viewer concentrated on counting the passes.

+Another example, striking because of the participants expertise, is an experiment in which radiologists were asked to make a diagnosis on some tomography plates in which a visible image of a gorilla had been included (**Figure 8**).
 Although the radiologists examined the image closely, and almost all laid their eyes on the gorilla (as measured by the eye-tracking technique), when asked at the end of the experiment, most had not noticed the hidden